hi-tesh/playwright-testing_two/README.md

 The code is in the master branch

-The UI response and result is in the main branch
+The UI response and result(HTML) is in the main branch